 Thank you for your interest in contributing to Spitball: The Literary Baseball Magazine.

 NB: If we accept your work, we will ask for an electronic copy of your submission to be sent to firstname.lastname@example.org.
 All such work MUST follow the formatting style in the magazine and should not include page numbers or the author's name anywhere but at the top of the first page.

 MUST BE single-spaced;

 MUST BE indented 10 spaces and 10 spaces only (for every new paragraph); and

 MUST BE single-spaced (not double-spaced) between paragraphs.

-Author's name MUST appear at top of first page and first page only and MUST be italicized, and should be the same size as the text.
+Author's name MUST appear at the top of the first page and first page only, MUST be italicized, and should be the same size as the text.

-Name of essay or short story MUST appear two lines underneath author's name and MUST be in bold and two sizes larger than text.
+Name of essay or short story MUST appear two lines underneath author's name.
+MUST be in bold. and should be two sizes larger than text.